Author: Adriana & Shaunt

 The Path to Becoming an Architect

-There are many paths that can lead you to a future in architecture, with each one providing different experiences that will shape your design career.
-All the paths towards a license in Architecture can be broken down into three categories: education, experience, and examination.
+There are many paths that can lead you to a future in architecture in California, with each one providing different experiences that will shape your design career.
+All the paths towards a license in Architecture can be broken down into three categories:

-Here is our recommended path to become a licensed architect, starting from high school.
+Here is our recommended path to becoming a licensed architect in California, starting from high school.

 How to Prepare to Be an Architect in High School